ddoge13/wp-swift-setup/README.md

 The script installs wordpress on Nginx and creates the database using mariadb.
 This script also installs a **free ssl certificate** before the wordpress website is installed to ensure encrypted connections from the beginning.
-User input is required for some of the commands that autorun.
+User input is required for some of the commands.

-**THE FILES SHOULD NOT BE RENAMED OR MOVED OUTSIDE OF `bin/`** **DO NOT EDIT *ANY* FILES UNLESS YOU KNOW WHAT YOU ARE DOING**
+**THE FILES SHOULD NOT BE RENAMED OR MOVED OUTSIDE OF `bin/`**

+**DO NOT EDIT *ANY* FILES UNLESS YOU KNOW WHAT YOU ARE DOING**

 *If the program runs correctly, you should be able to access your wordpress website by